-The Professional Studies are directed principally to meet the educational needs of non-traditional students.
+The St. Clare Professional Studies Programis directed principally to meet the educational needs of non-traditional students.
 PS gives students the flexibility to design their degree work to achieve personal, career and life goals.
 Academically, PS focuses on the depth of the student's educational experience, as well as on the rigor of the classroom attained through innovative learning activities, relevant curricula and challenging instructional outcomes.